-The MIT IDC supports the exploration of design research across all 5 schools at MIT to forge unique collaborations with industry to innovate, excite and change the world.
+The MIT IDC supports design-related research across all five schools at MIT and forges unique collaborations with industry, academic and government partners to tackle complex global challenges.

-Faculty, researchers, staff and students work across research labs on projects that include transformable materials, hacking healthcare, digital fabrication, self-assembly, energy generation, urbanization, risk reduction, electric vehicles, urban design for resilient cities, engineering design, innovation and technology development in complex systems, multiplexed diagnostics for fever viruses, rapid diagnostic fabrication, and more.
+Faculty, researchers, and students work across disciplines on a wide range of projects, including transformable materials, hacking healthcare, digital fabrication, self-assembly, energy generation, urbanization, risk reduction, electric vehicles, urban design for resilient cities, engineering design, innovation and technology development in complex systems, rapid diagnostic fabrication, aquaculture and food security systems and more.